 Was property accessible by vehicle?
-Yes Comment: private road Access issues?
-No Comment: None / Examples of manual entry: Dogs, Locked gate, Traffic hazards, Uncooperative residents, Confrontational Neighbors.
-Are water wells present?
+Yes Comment: Access issues?
+No Comment: Locked gate Are water wells present?
 No Comment: Are creeks or ponds present?
-Yes Comment: Rio Sonador in the property Are any potential wetlands on- site or visible on adjacent parcel?
+Yes Comment: Unknown name Are any potential wetlands on- site or visible on adjacent parcel?
 No Comment: